jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 Under the covers .NET Core's service provider exposes a method `CreateScope`.

-_Note: Alternatively, you can uses `IServiceScopeFactory` (injected) and use the same method `CreateScope`.
-We'll look at this later_😉
+_Note: Alternatively, you can use `IServiceScopeFactory` and use the same method `CreateScope`.
+We'll look at this later_ 😉

 `CreateScope` creates a "scope" that implements the `IDisposable` interface.
 It would be used like this: